 If you’re experiencing constant tooth sensitivity, you may want to consider visiting the dentist.
 Tooth sensitivity is one of the most common dental concerns that patients visit the dentist for.
-Tooth sensitivity can be uncomfortable and may even be an indication of a more advanced dental issue.
+Teeth sensitivity can be uncomfortable and may even be an indication of a more advanced dental issue.

 Arlington Heights dentist Dr. Brent Engelberg offers a wide range of treatments for patients dealing with various dental concerns.
 Dr. Engelberg will listen to your concerns, perform a full comprehensive exam, and determine which type of treatment is right for you.
 The treatment you receive will depend on the underlying cause of sensitivity and the extent of damage to the tooth enamel.

 If you are experiencing tooth sensitivity, schedule a visit to AHSmiles in Arlington Heights, IL.
 To schedule an appointment, call 847.230.9703 or request an appointment online.

 Common Causes of Tooth Sensitivity

 When the dentin is exposed, patients are at a higher risk of experiencing tooth sensitivity.
 In this post, we will discuss some of the most common causes of tooth sensitivity.